ra-wilson/skillscope/README.md

-# Synoptic Project: Real-time Job Market Hub
+# Real-time Job Market Hub

 ## Overview
 A full‑stack application that ingests job listings from external APIs, stores and analyses skill data, and presents insights through an interactive web interface for students and institutions.